About the Chapter

 Chapter Events | Membership | Publications Book Club | Research Projects | Regional Links | Home

-The leadership of the Halsey Hall Chapters annual table at Twinsfest past flawlessly from Rich Arpi to Doug Skipper this year, and Doug wrote:
+The leadership of the Halsey Hall Chapters annual table at Twinsfest passed flawlessly from Rich Arpi to Doug Skipper this year, and Doug wrote:

 At Twinsfest, the chapter highlighted its Spread of Baseball in Minnesota project, which was started by Rich Arpi and now includes contributions from a number of members.